 - Develop ventures to become attractive to the Biomedical Translation Fund (BTF)

 - Assist in the development of ventures that aim to ultimately result in preventative interventions, cures and

 - Treatments for diseases that address health problems of national significance.

-To view the BTB funded projects from Rounds 1, 2 & 3, expand the right menu.
+21 projects were funded by the BTB program - to view the BTB funded projects from Rounds 1, 2 & 3, expand the right menu.